nymtech/nym/documentation/operators/src/nodes/vps-setup.md

 . check internet and mixnet connectivity (ipv6) via nymtun0: tests ipv6 connectivity through "nymtun0". if no globally routable ipv6 address is found, it advises on potential actions. if an address is found, it attempts to fetch a joke to confirm connectivity.
 ```
 ~~~

+  - To run the test next time, just enter `./gateway-network-check.sh`

 2. Check out the outcome.
 The important parts are:
   - Status `1` on the `IPv4` and `IPv6 forwarding status`